Skip to main content

 Execution reconciliation

-Execution reconciliation is the process of aligning the external state of reality for orders and positions (both closed and open) with the current system internal state built from events.
+Execution reconciliation is the process of aligning the external state of reality for orders and positions (both closed and open) with the systems internal state built from events.
 This process is primarily applicable to live trading, which is why only the LiveExecutionEngine has reconciliation capability.

 There are two main scenarios for reconciliation: